-The Statement of Net Position presents information on all of the Town of Newbury, Massachusetts' assets and liabilities, with the differences between the two reported as net position.
+The Statement of Net Position presents information on all of the Town of Newbury, Massachusetts' assets/deferred outflows and liabilities/deferred inflows, with the differences reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Town of Newbury, Massachusetts is improving or deteriorating.